-[13] was the first approach to present a systematic development of the concept of one-way isolation as an effective means to isolate the effects of running processes from the point they are compromised.
+Liu et al. [2000] presented a systematic development of the concept of one-way isolation as an effective means to isolate the effects of running processes from the point they are compromised.
 They developed protocols for realizing one-way isolation in the context of databases and file systems.
 However, they do not present an implementation of their approach.
 As a result, they do not consider the research challenges that arise due to the nature of COTS applications and commodity OSes.
 Moreover, they do not provide a systematic treatment of issues related to consistency of committed results.
+FVM [Yu et al. 2006] virtualizes resources of Windows operating system.
+The file system resources are virtualized using copy-on-write, similar to our file system proxy.
+But FVM aims to duplicate resources without affecting the host operating system, instead of containing all effects of a program.
+For example, network operations are redirected without confinement.
+In contrast, our SEE ensures that the actions of the isolated program cannot affect local or remote systems.